Isotropix/r2c/Readme.md

 # Documentation

-More information in [docs/index.md](./docs/index.md) and if you built the documentation (which you should have, if Doxygen is correctly installed on your system) you'll have even more in [docs/doxydocs/html/index.html](./docs/doxydocs/html/index.html)
+More information in [docs/index.md](./docs/index.md) and if you built the documentation (which you should have, if Doxygen was correctly installed on your system) you'll have even more in [docs/doxydocs/html/index.html](./docs/doxydocs/html/index.html)

 Copyright (c) 2020 Isotropix SAS.
 All rights reserved.